bitvavo/python-bitvavo-api/README.md

 ## Get started

+Want to quickly make a first app?
+Here we go:

 1. **Install Bitvavo SDK for Python**

     In your Python app, add [Bitvavo SDK for Python](https://github.com/bitvavo/python-bitvavo-api) from [pypi.org](https://pypi.org/project/python-bitvavo-api/):